aufdemarbeitsmarkt/stock-analysis/README.md

 ## Overview of Project

-Steve wants to facilitate his parent's investments into green energy stocks.
+Steve wants to facilitate his parents' investments into green energy stocks.

 His parents have already invested their allotted investment amount in `DAQO (DQ)`.